ppy/osu-wiki/news/2017-09-07-qat-gazette-september-2017.md

 ## The future of the Beatmap Nominators / QAT

-As some of you may be aware, a series of proposals have recently been put forward detailing some **radical changes to the way the Beatmap Nominators and Quality Assurance Team will operate** which we might be seeing in the near future.
-These include the removal of the osu!standard BN Tier system, introductions of greater rewards and recognition for long-serving and highly-active members, and changes to the workflow and leadership of the QAT.
+As some of you may be aware, a series of proposals were recently put forward detailing some **radical changes to the way the Beatmap Nominators and Quality Assurance Team will operate**.
+In addition to the removal of the osu!standard Beatmap Nominator Tier system mentioned previously, there are plans to introduce greater rewards and recognition for long-serving and highly-active members, who will additionally receive a purple username on the forums for easier identification once again.
+We'll also be seeing changes to the workflow and leadership of the Quality Assurance Team, with elections for a "QAT Manager", scheduled to take place over the coming weekend.

-If you want to check out these proposals and share your opinions, please do so in the [discussion thread](https://osu.ppy.sh/community/forums/topics/635507), but remember nothing is confirmed for certain yet, so anything can happen - you have the power to influence our final decisions!
+These are just a few highlights of what may be to come - a full list of the proposals can be found in the [discussion thread](https://osu.ppy.sh/community/forums/topics/635507).
+Please be aware that not all of these proposals will be brought into effect immediately however, and some may undergo significant changes before doing so to ensure agreement between all parties.

 ## Summary